OthersRGB-IRTechnology Deep Dive

 Since 2003, e-con Systems® has been designing, developing, and manufacturing OEM cameras.
 We have recently launched See3CAM_CU83, an 4K RGB-IR USB camera built for capturing both visible and infrared light.

-This camera utilizes the 1/2.9″ AR0830 image sensor from onsemi and is powered by e-con’s proprietary RGB-IR separation algorithm.
+This camera utilizes the 1/2.9″ AR0830 image sensor from onsemi and is powered by e-con’s patented RGB-IR separation algorithm.
 See3CAM_CU83 can transmit RAW RGB-IR data from the sensor to the FPGA, where the RGB and IR data are separated.
 The RGB data is then processed by the ISP to output Y12, while the IR data is streamed directly.

 This camera is perfect for various applications, including biometric access control, in-cabin monitoring, crop health monitoring, image-guided surgeries, smart patient monitoring, and more.